Wessex Water

 Wessex Water Services Limited, known as Wessex Water, is a water supply and sewerage utility company serving an area of South West England, covering 10,000 square kilometres including Bristol, most of Dorset, Somerset and Wiltshire and parts of Gloucestershire and Hampshire.
 Wessex Water supplies 1.3 million people with around 285 million litres of water a day.

-It is regulated under the Water Industry Act 1991.
-In 2016, the company had about 2,100 employees.
+The company is regulated under the Water Industry Act 1991.
+In 2016, it had about 2,100 employees.

 Wessex Water is owned by the Malaysian power company YTL Corporation.
-Its headquarters are on the outskirts of Bath in Claverton Down, in a modern energy-efficient building by Bennetts Associates and Buro Happold.
+Its headquarters are on the outskirts of Bath at Claverton Down, in a modern energy-efficient building by Bennetts Associates and Buro Happold.

 History

-The company originated as the Wessex Water Authority, one of ten regional water authorities established by the Water Act 1973 which were privatised in 1989.
+The company originated as the Wessex Water Authority, one of ten regional water authorities established by the Water Act 1973.
+These bodies were privatised in 1989.
 Wessex Water Services Limited was purchased by American company Enron in 1998 for $2.4 billion and placed in a newly formed subsidiary, Azurix.
-Following Enron's collapse, Wessex Water was sold to YTL Power International of Kuala Lumpur, Malaysia, in 2002.
+Following Enron's collapse, in 2002 Wessex Water was sold to YTL Power International of Malaysia.

 The water authority had acquired the assets and duties of a number of public sector and local authority water utilities: